MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

         //...
 ```

-The deployment files are loaded by the calls to `readJSON`, the details of which are skipped here.
-This function returns a `*map[string]interface{}`, the value taken by both the `Template` and `Parameters` fields of the `DeploymentProperties` struct.
-Structs representing properties of Azure services almost exclusively take pointers.

-This code may look more complicated than creating the resource group, but it follows the same pattern: A new client is created, it is given the ability to authenticate with Azure, and then a method is called.
+This code follows the same pattern as with creating the resource group.
+A new client is created, given the ability to authenticate with Azure, and then a method is called.
 The method even has the same name (`CreateOrUpdate`) as the corresponding method for resource groups.
 This pattern is seen again and again in the SDK.
-Methods that perform similar work tend to have the same name.
+Methods that perform similar work normally have the same name.

 The biggest difference comes in the return value of the `CreateOrUpdate()` method.
-This value is a `Future` object, which follows the [future design pattern](https://en.wikipedia.org/wiki/Futures_and_promises).
-Futures represent a long-running operation in Azure that you may want to occasionally poll while performing other work.
+This value is a `Future` object, which follows the
+[future design pattern](https://en.wikipedia.org/wiki/Futures_and_promises).
+Futures represent a long-running operation in Azure that you may want to
+occasionally poll while performing other work.

 ```go
         //...